ArnoldDP/OStim-Community-Modlist/README.md

  * Melee

-Melee combat is handled by ADXP/MCO + One Click Power Attack NG, and Valvalis Combat - Visceral Tactics.
+Melee combat is handled by ADXP + One Click Power Attack NG, and Valvalis Combat - Visceral Tactics.
 Valvalis is a patch that allows the mods Precision, Valhalla Combat, and Valravyn to work together in a cohesive way and introduce new mechanics like timed blocks/attacks, stamina based combat, and better AI.
 Dodge - MCO/DXP is also included becuase of course it is, who do you think I am?

 Tap V to step dodge, double tap to roll.
 Hold left click for continued normal attacks, or hold shift and tap right click for a power attack.
 Power attacks can be chained.
 You can configure your keybinds in their respective MCMs.

 Chemmings Nordic animations for ADXP/MCO were chosen because I just felt like it would fit the best, but you are free to swap it out with any ADXP/MCO compatible moveset you'd like.

+You are free to disable all of this, as long as you rerun Nemesis.
+The mods can be found in the ***Gameplay - Melee*** separator.

  * Magic

 Magic has had dozens of new spells added to the game, some spells are easily aquired and some are hidden throughout the world.
-I also included Spellsiphon, an incredibly unique gameplay mod you can integrate into any magic oriented playstyle
+I also included Spellsiphon, an incredibly unique gameplay mod you can be integrated into any magic oriented playstyle

  * Races

 Racial abilities are covered by a combination of Mannaz and Freyr.
-These mods overhaul the generic racial abilities and provide unique standing stone abilities based on your race, making this part of character creation much more important.
+These mods overhaul the generic racial abilities and provide unique standing stone abilities based on your race.
+This makes races a more important part of character creation, but not to the point where there is a clearly defined "meta"

  * Perks